icecube/pisa/_sources/readmes/install.md.txt

 The [first (default)](#default-miniforge-distribution) obtains Python and Python packages, as well as any non-Python binary libraries upon which many Python libraries rely, from the [Miniforge](https://conda-forge.org/docs/user/introduction/) distribution.
 This makes it ideal for setup on e.g. clusters, but also works well for your personal computer.<br>

 The [second (alternative)](#alternative-cvmfs-and-venv) assumes you have access to IceCube's CernVM-FS (CVMFS) repository and would like to use one of the Python installations it provides as the "base" of a [venv](https://docs.python.org/3/library/venv.html).
-Our instructions have only been tested for the [`py3-v4.2.1` distribution](https://docs.icecube.aq/icetray/main/info/cvmfs.html#py3-v4-2).
+Our instructions have been tested for the [`py3-v4.4.2` distribution](https://docs.icecube.aq/icetray/main/info/cvmfs.html#py3-v4-4).

 ### Default: Miniforge distribution